Resume for Carpenter

 6. Certifications and Training

-If you’ve attended any specific training programs or have obtained any certifications that directly relate to carpentry, you should list them at the bottom of this list.
-This will show your commitment to professional development and ongoing education within the field.
+If you’ve attended specific training courses or have obtained any certifications that directly relate to carpentry, you should list them at the bottom of this list.
+This will show your commitment toward professional growth and continuing education in the field.

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) course of instruction on safety procedures for construction.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) course of instruction on construction safety protocols.

 Please format the resume according to your needs.